Why is Demand Forecast Accuracy Important for Your Business?

-Forecast Accuracy: Improvement is Now Easier Than You Think
+Improving Demand Forecast Accuracy is Easier Than You Think

-First off, why do companies struggle to improve their forecast accuracy?
+First off, why do companies struggle to improve their demand forecast accuracy?

 The companies we work with (wholesalers, master distributors, and retailers) must manage thousands of items which further compounds the challenges of delivering perfect orders and managing forecast accuracy.
 An AMR Research study shows that the more items that need to be managed, the fewer perfect orders and increased forecast error.

 Most wholesalers and retailers rely on their ERP system to plan their inventory.
 As part of this process, most ERP systems calculate a ‘usage’ number rather than a true forecast, often using a moving average.
 The accuracy of ERP ‘usage’ numbers is typically between 35% and 50%, or even lower for companies with seasonal demand and intermittent demand.

 Thrive routinely generates statistical forecast accuracy at 90% to 95% for our clients so we often double the forecast accuracy lowering the forecast error, which creates significant efficiencies with safety stock holdings.